Roti (1 Medium (7 Inches)) and English Indian Cabbage Sabji (100 G)

 Add Protein

-Add healthy fats like avocado, nuts, or seeds to your meal.
-These can help in moderating the increase in blood sugar.
+Add a small serving of healthy fats like avocado, nuts, or seeds to your meal.
+These can slow digestion and help in maintaining balanced blood sugar levels.

 Stay Hydrated

-Drink plenty of water before and after your meal to help with digestion and maintain stable blood sugar levels.
+Drink plenty of water before and after your meal.
+Proper hydration can assist in managing blood sugar levels.

 Discover